The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 Although Lantern Fest isn't an official public holiday, it's been around for over 2,000 years.
 Activities include lighting fireworks and watching lanterns while the full moon is present.

-This special day is also called 'Yuan Xiao Festival' (元宵节) due to a popular custom where families to get together to eat rice balls.
+This special day is also called 'Yuan Xiao Festival' (元宵节) due to a popular custom where families get together to eat rice balls.
 These sweet snacks come loaded with different types of fillings — sesame, jujube paste and dried fruit, just to name a few — and are known as 'yuan xiao' or 'tang yuan.'

 Other than the sight of magnificently illuminated lanterns and the launching of fireworks, this day is celebrated through a variety of other activities.